It was dreary in the bar, a real dive.

 What I am and what I represent is hard to explain.
 I don’t remember ever NOT being around.
 I don’t remember ever NOT being busy.
 Tonight, there was a lull in business, so I decided to take a well-deserved rest.

 I had about an hour.
-An old lady with lung problems at 11:20.
+Then, my schedule would be busy.
+There would be old lady with lung problems at 11:20.
 She would be found in the morning by her landlady, who had come to collect the rent.
-A young kid who wandered into a area with a non-fenced swimming pool would be at midnight.
+Then, a young kid who wandered into a area with a non-fenced swimming pool at midnight.
 The parents would wonder how he got out of the house, which of them should have watched him more closely, and later would divorce over it.
 It was an old, sad tale.

 Because of the nature of my busy trade, I had numerous staff who worked for me.
 They handle the usual sad, but inevitable things, the heart attacks, the car wrecks, the suicides and murders.
-These days, I picked only those that had some element of interest for me.
-Whether it was something about the person being dispatched or something about their lives, or impending deaths.
+These days, I picked only those deaths which had some element of interest for me.
+Usually, it was something about the person being dispatched or something about their lives, or impending deaths.

 Tonight, I was just soaking up the atmosphere.
 I never expected to have company.